 Please fill out and submit a Zoning Clearance Form to determine if your use is permissible at the proposed site.
 You can do some investigatory work on your own, using our zoning code and our online zoning map, but ultimately will need to submit the form with a business license application.
 Please note that even if a business type is not permissible "by right", it may still be possible to open your business there with certain approvals.
 The Planning Division can assist you with this process, please contact them at (714) 548-3247.

 Business License Enforcement

 The City enforces its business licenses in two ways.
 The first is through inspections and internal record keeping.
 The second is through a vendor, HdL, who works with businesses to make sure they are compliant with the municipal code.
 If you receive a letter from HdL regarding your business license, please follow the instructions on the letter to obtain or renew your business license.

-If you sell tangible personal property, you are required to obtain a Seller's Permit (Retail Sales Tax Number) from the State Board of Equalization (BOE) for the purpose of collecting and reporting sales tax to the State of California.
-To obtain a Seller's Permit, contact the BOE at 1-800-400-7115.
-The closest Board of Equalization district office is located at 16715 Von Karman Ave., Ste.
+If you sell tangible personal property, you are required to obtain a Seller's Permit (Retail Sales Tax Number) from the California Department of Tax and Fee Administration (CDTFA) for the purpose of collecting and reporting sales tax to the State of California.
+To obtain a Seller's Permit, contact the CDTFA at 1-800-400-7115.
+The closest California Department of Tax and Fee Administration office is located at 16715 Von Karman Ave., Ste.
 200, Irvine, Ca. 92606.
 The telephone number is (949) 440-3473.
-Click here to obtain a listing of local district offices http://www.boe.ca.gov/info/contact.htm.
+Click here to obtain a listing of local district offices https://www.cdtfa.ca.gov/office-locations.htm